vegas

 , or thatvegas.Integrator

-itself.
-In this case the grid is copied from the existing integrator. - nitn (positive int) – The maximum number of iterations used to adapt to the integrand and estimate its value.
+.nitn (positive int) – The maximum number of iterations used to adapt to the integrand and estimate its value.
 The default value is 10; typical values range from 10 to 20.

-- neval (positive int) – Approximate number of integrand evaluations
+neval (positive int) – Approximate number of integrand evaluations in each iteration of the

 vegas